 - Support Local Nonprofits: Help local organizations that provide direct services to vulnerable populations affected by coronavirus.
 A list of organizations in the DC metro area, as well as ways to help them.Try it out here.

-- Donate Blood: With thousands of blood drives across the country canceled because of the outbreak, the American Red Cross and America’s Blood Centers announced on Tuesday that the US is facing a “severe blood shortage”.
+- Donate Blood: With thousands of blood drives across the country canceled because of the outbreak, the American Red Cross and America’s Blood Centers announced on Tuesday that the U.S. is facing a “severe blood shortage”.
 The organizations encouraged anyone who is healthy and eligible to give blood or platelets, to make an appointment to donate through the Red Cross.
 Learn more about the importance of donating blood in times of crisis here.

 - Narrate a Short Story: With the extra time on your hands, you can read a short story from your phone and help 40,000 learn to read.
 Learn how here.